fluxninja/aperture/docs/content/introduction.md

   performance and request attributes using an in-built telemetry system, which enables the agent and controller to make informed decisions about how to handle requests and prioritize workloads.
-- **Quota Scheduling**: It is an important feature of Aperture, as it helps manage and allocate quotas for API requests.
-This feature enables teams to manage costs effectively and prevent exceeding API rate limits.
-By using quota scheduling, you can ensure that your application stays within the limits of the API and prevent being perceived as a bad actor by the API provider.
+- **Quota Scheduling**: This feature helps manage and allocate quotas for API requests, enabling teams to control costs effectively and avoid exceeding API rate limits.
+By using quota scheduling, you can ensure that your application stays within the limits set by the API provider and avoids being perceived as a bad actor.

 ## How it works